JuliaDiff/ForwardDiff.jl/docs/_rst/source/advanced_usage.rst

 the optimal chunk size is heavily dependent on the target function and length of the input vector.

-When selecting a chunk size, keep in mind that the maximum allowed size is ``10`` (to change this, you can alter the ``MAX_CHUNK_SIZE`` constant in ForwardDiff's source and reload the package).
-Also, it is usually best to pick a chunk sizes which divides evenly into the input dimension.
+Note that it is usually best to pick a chunk size which divides evenly into the input dimension.
 Otherwise, ForwardDiff has to construct and utilize an extra "remainder" chunk to complete the calculation.

 Hessian of a vector-valued function
 -----------------------------------